MohamadElgendy23/JavaScript-HTML-CSS-projects/README.md

 # JavaScript, HTML, and CSS projects

-This repository contains fully unique personal projects for learning and improving skills in JavaScript, HTML and CSS.
+This repository contains fully unique personal projects that are all documented well for learning and improving skills in JavaScript, HTML, and CSS.
 Feel free to download and run these projects! :)

 NOTE: To download and run, simply clone the repo and then select the project you want to run.
 Should be able to run on any browser, but I recommend using Chrome for a better experience.